Quantum adiabatic machine learning with zooming: QAML-Z Algorithm

 Since the zooming algorithm increases the possibility of overfitting, we propose a two-step randomization procedure to regularize the iterative process.
-After each iteration, for each qubit $s_i$ such that the energy worsens by the update (i.e., $E[\mu_0(t+1), \dots, \mu_i(t+1), \dots, \mu_N(t+1)] > E[\mu_0(t+1), \dots, \mu_i(t), \dots \mu_N(t+1)]$), we apply the flip $s_i \to -s_i$ with monotonically decreasing probability $p_f(t)$.
-Subsequently, all qubits are uniformly randomly flipped from $s_i$ to $-s_i$ with probability $q_f(t)$ where $q_f(t) < p_f(t)$ for all $t$.
-This both prevents the strong classifier from overfitting as well as pushing it out of local minima in an annealing-inspired procedure.
-The functions $p_f$ and $q_f$ are specified in the SM.
+After each iteration, for each qubit $s_i$ that the energy worsens by the update (i.e., $E[\mu_1(t+1), \dots, \mu_i(t+1), \dots, \mu_N(t+1)] > E[\mu_1(t), \dots, \mu_i(t), \dots \mu_N(t)]$), we apply the flip $s_i \to -s_i$ with monotonically decreasing probability $p_f(t)$, similarly to an annealing schedule in classical simulated annealing.
+Subsequently, all qubits are uniformly randomly flipped from $s_i$ to $-s_i$ with probability $q_f(t)$ where $q_f(t) < p_f(t)$ for all $t$, akin to a cluster-flip move in variants of simulated annealing.
+This serves to prevent the strong classifier from overfitting as well as to push it out of local minima.
+The functions $p_f$ and $q_f$ are specified in the supplementary code.

 To take full advantage of these continuous weights, we augment the set of original weak classifiers $h_i(\mathbf{x}_\tau)$ that returns a value in $[-1, 1]$.
 For each $h_i$, multiple classifiers are generated by shifting the threshold to round to $\pm 1$: